olubunmmy/Android-Forensic-Image-Analysis/README.md

 ## Objectives

-- Set up a forensic lab using Oracle VirtualBox and Ubuntu
-- Install and configure Autopsy with SleuthKit
+ -Set up a forensic lab using Oracle VirtualBox and Ubuntu -Install and configure Autopsy with SleuthKit
 - Load and analyze a real Android image file
 - Extract and interpret relevant user artifacts
 - Demonstrate forensic integrity and reporting standards